-Wine is produced in almost every country; however, it is only three countries that produce nearly half of the world’s wine.
-According to the International Organisation of Vine andd Wine (OIV), it is Italy, France, Spain, the United States and Argentina (juices and musts excluded) that topped the wine production charts in 2019.
+Wine is produced in almost every country and there are many different types of wine; however, it is only three countries that produce nearly half of the world’s wine.
+According to the International Organisation of Vine and Wine (OIV), the largest wine producing countries are Italy, France, Spain, the United States and Argentina (juices and musts excluded).

 Our passion for wine has a long tradition and heritage in the Vipava Valley, one of the most famous Slovenian wine regions.
 At SRAML, we are proud of our contribution to the wine industry by providing you with fully comprehensive winemaking equipment and processing lines, from grape presses to bottling machines, all tailored to your production specifics.
-For detailed information on the juice shots filling process, please click here to watch the video.
-For more information on SRAML wine-making equipment please click here.
+For detailed information on the juice shot filling process, please click here to watch the video.
+For more information on SRAML winemaking equipment, please click on the link.